We have information you must know before you buy the A6.

 The Audi A6 is a study in excellent design.
 Flowing lines give the A6 sedan the sleekness of a coupe without the quashed windows and head-enveloping window line.
 There's simplicity to the upswept door trim and shoulder crease blending into a subtle rear spoiler that suggests elegance and strength.
 Jewelry and adornment are kept to a minimum; as with an attractive person no additional cosmetics are needed.

-The A6 Avant is an especially sleek looking wagon, distinguished by dark center pillars, very mildly tapering side windows and sloping roofline with discrete spoiler incorporating the center brake light.
+The A6 Avant is an especially sleek-looking wagon, distinguished by dark center pillars, very mildly tapering side windows and sloping roofline with discrete spoiler incorporating the center brake light.
 The hatch glass angle is more crossover-like, as opposed to a Volvo wagon's upright box rear end; the defroster will quickly shed snow.

 The Audi A6 cabin is spacious, very well finished, and bathed in daylight.
 While no one builds the perfect interior, Audi is frequently recognized for its interiors.
-As another car company stylist once observed, "I could build an interior like this, but I couldn't do it for $45,000."

-Milano leather upholstery is standard across the A6 line, including a very attractive combination of amaretto and black.
+Valcona leather upholstery is standard across the A6 line, including a very attractive combination of amaretto and black.
 The amaretto on the seat centers is surrounded by black, and on the door panels makes a nice counterpoint to the also-standard wood trim.
 By making the dashboard black to avoid reflections and the carpet black to minimize showing dirt, they've made an elegant cabin that's four-season functional as well.

 Metallic trim on the dash, air vents, door pulls and many controls is a matte aluminum finish that produces no glare; chrome is used very sparingly.
 Everything is illuminated, even the door armrests with light pipes hidden under the wood trim.
-Each door, area above the glovebox and center console are finished in wood, our only concern that the side edges on the console may be more vulnerable to scuffs than leather or vinyl.
+Each door, the area above the glovebox, and the center console are finished in wood, our only concern that the side edges on the console may be more vulnerable to scuffs than leather or vinyl.

 The front seats are comfortable, supportive and offer good power adjustment range; fatigue should never be an issue even with the A6's 500-mile cruising range.
 Wind, road and engine noise are quelled so conversation is easy, even when driving quickly.

 Up front, everything is oriented around the driver.
-The driver benefits from a nice four-spoke steering wheel or a nicer, sportier three-spoke wheel; both have thumbwheels and buttons for redundant control, a clear view of analog instruments, but only the four-spoke wheel can be heated.
+The driver benefits from a nice four-spoke steering wheel or a nicer, sportier three-spoke wheel; both have thumbwheels and buttons for redundant control, and a clear view of analog instruments, but only the four-spoke wheel can be heated.
 The center dash, including the navigation screen, is slightly angled toward the driver.
 Climate controls are located at the bottom, sophisticated but straightforward and easy to operate.
 At the top of the stack, above the vents, is a crisp seven-inch screen that displays navigation and other functions.
 The standard trip computer and Driver Information Center features a digital speed indicator.

 Audi's Multi Media Interface, or MMI, features a large knob and 15 buttons set horizontally on the center console to control most interior and many exterior functions.
 This eliminates a lot of switches, making for an uncluttered dash.
 Logical grouping eases the acclimation process, yet a few days and familiarization with the owner's manual will you allow you to master MMI quickly and appreciate what you can do with it.
 As with many new cars you can't just press-and-hold to program a radio preset but it does have a regular round volume knob.
 The main controller and buttons fall easily to hand right behind the shifter but are not accidentally bumped as on some such system.
 To ease access by the driver, the glovebox door button is located on the center of dash next to an Off switch for the screen.